matei0906/resonance/README.md

 ## What is Resonance?

-Resonance is a web application created to solve a problem that has been frustrating musicians at RPI and that is: finding someone to jam with is much harder than it seems.
+Resonance is a web application created to solve a problem that musicians at RPI face often.
+It's that finding someone to jam with is much harder than it seems.

 At RPI, there are musicians everywhere: performers, composers, and producers, but it's harder to find the right people to play with than it looks.
-Group chats bury announcements, and replies are unpredictable, making it difficult to match the skill level, genre and availability.
+Group chats bury announcements, replies are unpredictable, and it's incredibly difficult to match skill levels, common genres and availability.

 Resonance is a community of musicians who make it all happen in one space: find bandmates and ensembles, post or join practice sessions, organize rehearsals, and work on projects and performances.
 Spend less time searching, and more time making music!